Implantable Sensor with Lamp (ISL)

-[26-JUL-22] The Implantable Sensor with Lamp (ISL) is obsolete.
-We have abandoned our attempts to combine sensor, stimulator, and light source into a single device, and instead have separated them into an Implantable Stimulator-Transponder (IST), an Implantable Light-Emitting Diode (ILED), and a Subcutaneous Transmitter (SCT).
+[03-JAN-25] The Implantable Sensor with Lamp (ISL) is obsolete.
+We have abandoned our attempts to combine sensor, stimulator, and light source into a single device and instead we have separated them into an Implantable Stimulator-Transponder (IST), an Implantable Light-Emitting Diode (ILED), and a Subcutaneous Transmitter (SCT).
 Separating the sensor and stimulator reduces lamp artifact, increases operating life, and improves animal health.
 The only disadvantage of separating the sensor and stimulator is that internal closed-loop control is no longer possible: the sensor cannot act as an event detector and activate a stimulus on its own.
-But closed-loop control is of little value in translational research studies: we always want to record the sensor output for later study, and we always want to know which stimulus has been issued, so it is no inconvenience for us to detect events and initiate stimuli using the external data acquisition system.
+But closed-loop control is of little value in translational research studies: we always want to record the sensor output for later study, and we always want to know when a stimulus has been issued, so it is no inconvenience for us to detect events in our data acquisition computer and initiate stimuli using the external data acquisition system.

 Overview